Frank Liu, Ph.D.

 Sam Chatterjee, Ph.D.

 is a Data/Operations Research Scientist and Team Leader at Pacific Northwest National Laboratory.
 His research focuses on complex infrastructure networks using machine learning, probabilistic risk analysis, decision making under uncertainty, multi-objective optimization, game theory, and network science.
-He is an Affiliate Professor at Northeastern University–Boston.
+He is an Affiliate Professor at Northeastern University–Boston and senior member of IEEE.

 Jan Drgona, Ph.D.